Sarasota County bus driver tests positive for COVID-19

-SARASOTA, Fla. — People who rode a Sarasota County bus this week are asked to keep an eye on their health after a bus driver tested positive for coronavirus.
+SARASOTA COUNTY, Fla. — Those who rode on a Sarasota County bus this week are asked to monitor themselves for possible COVID-19 symptoms after a bus driver tested positive for the virus.

-Buses are routinely cleaned and sanitized throughout the day to prevent infection, the agency said in a news release.
+Buses are routinely cleaned and sanitized throughout the day to prevent infection, according to a press release.

-If a person feels as though they might have been exposed to the virus or feels symptoms, they are asked to call their doctor, the Department of Health or visit a free testing site:
+If you feel you might have been exposed to the virus or feels symptoms, SCAT is encouraging you to call your healthcare provider, the Department of Health or visit a free testing site:

 - 5400 Bradenton Road, Sarasota.